timbru31/spigot-anti-piracy-backend/README.md

 The project is written using bleeding edge software.
 I'm trying my best to keep it updated.
 [Greenkeeper](http://greenkeeper.io) is helping me to do so, by making pull request for dependency updates.
 Thanks for this great service! :rocket:

-When Node is ready for async/await, I'm planning to remove all the Babel stuff again. (as soon as Koa 2.0 becomes stable)

 ---
 Built by (c) Tim Brust and contributors.
 Released under the MIT license.